HashiCorp Cloud Platform

 - Query API validation is limited.
 Query failures and errors may not be exposed.

 - The inventory page contains resources that are built by the graph service, not ingested by connections.
-They are considered "discovered resources" and are not differentiated from the other type of resources in the UI.
+Resources ingested when you connect Infragraph to your cloud service are discovered resources and are not differentiated from the other type of resources in the UI.